sensundi/djangotests/README.md

 Dependencies - Python2.7, Django 1.8.0, GeoPy, sqlite, spatialite

-Download - Download the tar ball and extract to your location.
+Download - Download or clone the source and extract to your location if you have downloaded zip file.

 Pre-requisites - Setup environment variable "LD_LIBRARY_PATH" based on your Operating System You can use export LD_LIBRARY_PATH=nextdoor.settings